stan-dev/design-docs/designs/0027-adjoint-ode.md

 missing out for now is to exploit the sparsity structure of the ODE.
 This would allow for more efficient solvers and even larger systems, but this is not possible at the moment to figure out structurally the inter-dependencies of inputs and outputs.
+However, the matrix free bdf method may already take advantage sufficiently enough of the sparsity, since in this case we avoid evaluation of the full Jacobian to some extent.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives